• Skip to primary navigation

 • 3 tablespoon Vegetable shortening or Vanaspati dalda

-• 2 tablespoon all purpose flour or Maida
+• 2 tablespoon All purpose flour or Maida

-• 2 tablespoon Sooji rava or semolina
+• 2 tablespoon Semolina or Sooji rava

 • 3 tablespoon Warm whole milk